Football hooliganism: North Korea

 There was brief unrest among North Korean fans at an international football match against Iran at the Kim Il-sung Stadium in Pyongyang, North Korea on 30 March 2005, when a North Korean player got into an argument with the Syrian referee.

+Japan

+There was no hooliganism in Japan before the J.League was established in 1993, but since its inception, Urawa Red Diamonds, Kashima Antlers, Gamba Osaka, and other players have engaged in hooliganism.

+In particular, the actions of the Urawa hooligans were called into question by posting a discriminatory banner reading "Japanese only" and prohibiting foreigners from entering the home side stand during a home game on March 8, 2014, leading to the first J.League game without spectators.

+Urawa was not satisfied with this and continued to engage in hooliganism, and on August 2, 2023, during the Emperor's Cup match against Nagoya, they relentlessly chased Nagoya supporters, claiming they had been provoked after the match, damaging the Nagoya banner, and attacking security guards.
+More than 70 people were punished, including for assault, and their qualifications for next year's Emperor's Cup were revoked.

 South Asia

 Bangladesh

 Football hooliganism in Bangladesh does not appear to be a major problem.
-However, in August 2001, 100 people were injured when thousands of football fans rampaged at a B-League match between Mohammedan Sporting Club and Rahmatganj Sporting Club in the Bangabandhu National Stadium, Dhaka.
+However, in August 2001, 100 people were injured when thousands of football fans rampaged at a Premier Division match between Mohammedan Sporting Club and Rahmatganj Sporting Club in the Bangabandhu National Stadium, Dhaka.
 When the referee disallowed a penalty, Mohammedan fans invaded the pitch, throwing stones at the police, who had to fire tear gas at the fans to try and restore order.
 Outside the stadium dozens of cars and buses were damaged and set on fire.

+India

+On 16 August 1980, supporters of Kolkata teams Mohunbagan and East Bengal engaged in a violent clash that killed 16 and injured over 100.
+Kolkata police had to intervene and use force to take control of situation.

 Nepal

 Nepali supporters at Dasarath Stadium occasionally tend to act violently during international matches.
 Cell phones and other objects were thrown during a match against Bangladesh, and coins were hurled at players at a match against Palestine.